If you have questions about:

-Do not use Parsabiv™ (etelcalcetide) if you are allergic to etelcalcetide or any ingredients in Parsabiv™.
-Allergic reactions including itchy rash, hives, and swelling of the face have happened.
+Do not use Parsabiv® (etelcalcetide) if you are allergic to etelcalcetide or any ingredients in Parsabiv®.
+Allergic reactions, sometimes severe, have happened.
+Allergic reactions may include itchy rash, hives, swelling of the face, trouble breathing, and low blood pressure.

 Very low calcium levels may increase the possibility of a seizure.
-Before starting Parsabiv™, tell your healthcare provider if you are taking medication to prevent seizures or have had seizures in the past.
-Report any seizure episodes while on
+Before starting Parsabiv®, tell your healthcare provider if you are taking medication to prevent seizures or have had seizures in the past.
+Report any seizure episodes while on Parsabiv®.

-Worsening Heart Failure: Low blood pressure, heart failure, and decreased heart function have happened with Parsabiv™.
+Worsening Heart Failure: Low blood pressure, heart failure, and decreased heart function have happened with Parsabiv®.

 Tell your healthcare provider if you have stomach pain, bloody or black stool, or if you vomit bloody or black material.
 Also tell your healthcare provider if you have nausea or vomiting that is getting worse.

 Adynamic Bone Disease: Very low levels of PTH should be avoided to help maintain bone health.